-Can you appreciate that in that photo, you’re not even You yet.
+Can you appreciate that in that photo, you’re not even you yet?
 You’re like a computer with no software.
 That’s a photo of the collection of cells or atoms that used to be you, but they don’t have your identity.
-That’s you tabula rasa—blank slate, clear mind.
+That’s you tabula rasa—blank slate; clear mind.
 In that photo no one has yet taught you who you are.
 You’re actually fairly helpless.
-You need Programmers (aka parents, schools, trusted sources, etc.) to teach you how the world works.
+You need programmers (aka parents, schools, trusted sources, the media etc.) to teach you how the world works.
 They need to prepare you for living with the rest of us by building some fundamental Operating Systems so that you know what to do.

 First you learn your main language.
 Then you learn your local customs.
-You learn to say Hello and Goodbye.
+You learn to say hello and goodbye.
 Your learn a 10-based math system, and about pieces of paper with special thoughts attached to them that are called money.
-You’ll even learn if you should put raisins in the stuffing or not.
-And you will innocently think that everyone had the same programmers as you.
+You’ll even learn if you should put raisins in the Thanksgiving turkey stuffing or not.
+And rather importantly, you will innocently think that everyone had the same programmers as you.

-By realizing you can function in ways differently than your family, you begin to rebel.
-Well, not really rebel.
-You’re just trying out different ways of being.
+By realising you can function in ways differently than your family, you begin to rebel.
+Well, not really rebel–you’re just trying out different ways of being.
 But to your parents it will seem disruptive.
 They’ll say you’re going through phases and in a way that’s true.
-You’ll keep trying different ways of being and you’ll keep a little of each until you’ve become the you you are today.
-And you will continue to change throughout your life.
+You’ll keep trying different ways of being and you’ll keep a little of each until you’ve become the you you are when you’re older.
+We all continue to change using that mechanism, throughout our lives.

-Remember, every 7-11 years or so, you have all new cells.
+Remember, every eight to ten years or so, you have all new cells.
 You are a totally new physical you.
-But that’s not the person you think of as you.
-That person exists via your thinking.
-So you don’t change yourself at a gym or by stopping smoking, you change yourself by thinking that your life is so valuable that you want to take good care of it.
+But that’s not the person you think of as you, that person exists via your thinking.
+So you don’t change yourself at a gym or by stopping smoking, you change yourself by thinking that your life–that your opportunity to have experiences–is so valuable that you want to take good care of it.

 Please enjoy your day!